 -Dr. Sean Gibbons, ISB assistant professor

 We see an accelerating loss of gut bacterial diversity in industrialized and developing countries.
-This loss of microbiome diversity is driven by a lack of exposure to maternal and environmental microbes, and also to shifts in diet and widespread use of antimicrobial compounds.
-This loss of biodiversity is alarming due to the importance of the microbiome for protecting us from disease, processing our food, and training our immune system.
+This loss of microbial diversity is driven, in part, by a lack of exposure to maternal and environmental microbes during our development and to shifts in diet and widespread use of antimicrobial compounds.
+This loss of biodiversity is alarming due to the importance of the microbiome in protecting us from disease, processing our food, and training our immune system.

 WHAT ISB IS DOING

 ISB researchers, along with our external partners, are developing computational and wet-lab tools for engineering microbial communities.
-In particular, we are integrating multi-omics data from human blood and from the fecal microbiome to improve our understanding of how fluctuations in the gut microbiome are reflected in host physiology.
-By mining large multi-omic data sets, we will identify targets for experimental validation in in vitro and in vivo models of disease.
-We aim to understand the underlying eco-evolutionary rules governing microbial community assembly and resilience in individual people, in order to manipulate the gut ecosystem to improve human health.
+In particular, we are integrating multi-omics data from human blood and from fecal microbiomes to improve our understanding of how fluctuations in the gut microbiome are reflected in host physiology.
+By mining large multi-omic data sets, we will identify promissing targets for experimental validation using in vitro and in vivo models of disease.
+We aim to understand the underlying eco-evolutionary rules governing microbial community assembly and resilience in individual people in order to manipulate the gut ecosystem to improve human health.

 - Integrating host metabolomic, proteomic, and genomic data with microbiome data to better define “microbiome health.”

 - Developing metabolic modeling platforms for host-associated microbial communities.

 - Designing long-term evolution experiments to determine how our microbiota adapt to us as individuals over the course of our lifespans.

 - Running perturbation experiments to determine how antimicrobial and pre-biotic exposures alter the structure and resilience of microbial communities.

 - Building new bioinformatic and statistical tools for multi-omic data analyses.